AY2526S1-CS2103T-F08b-3/tp/docs/UserGuide.md

 * The `duration` must follow the HH:mm format (e.g., 02:00 for 2 hours).

+* The `subject` must match the person being given the session to.

 * The `<INDEX>` must be a positive integer 1, 2, 3, …

+* When adding a session to someone who already has a session, overrides the previous session.

 Examples: